 Installing Nushell with Winget

-The Nushell documentation suggests using Winget.
+The quickstart on the Nushell suggests using winget.
 Lucky me, I happen to have played with that recently enough to remember it’s there.

 Integrating with Windows Terminal